dfornis/dfornis/content/post/predicting-search-data/index.md

 ---

 Part of the difficulty lies in economic indicators being downstream from the development of the pandemic.
 Higher infection rates leads to lower mobility which leads to lower economic activity.
-Macroeconomic indicators are also collected with a large enough lag to make them unusable for making the kinds of short time horizon forecasts that are valuable in times of high uncertainty.

-My idea was to circumnavigate this issue by making 1-week-ahead forecasts of movement patterns with an ARIMAX model where Google Trends data supply leading indicators as external variables in the model.
+Macroeconomic indicators are traditionally collected with a large lag.
+This limits their utility in times of high uncertainty.
+In a pandemic for example, infection rates may accelerate non-linearly (as seen in SIR-models) and are likely to react to variables such as temperature and degree of immunity, many of which remain unknown at the beginning of a pandemic.
+Nowcasting has been suggested by the Swedish Riksbank (Andersson, Reijer 2015) among others as a tool to make predictions with higher-frequency data.
+Andersson and Reijer use monthly data from surveys, financial markets and more in their nowcasting models to predict Swedish GDP.
+In this experiment I turned to Google Trends search data to predict movement patterns 1-week-ahead.
+This time horizon has proven to be relevant in the fast changing landscape that a pandemic presents.

-What would be the utility of predicting changes in movement patterns?
-A sharp drop in movement can be categorized as a black swan event for affected parties, whether they are retail stores, public transport companies or government agencies.
-For public transport, even a 1-week-ahead forecast of a sharp drop or increase in commuting could be useful.
-And movement patterns is of course a kind of macroeconomic indicator in itself.
+In practical terms, what would the utility be of predicting changes in movement patterns?
+A sharp drop in movement in public spaces can be categorized as a black swan event for affected parties, whether they are retail stores, public transport companies or government agencies.
+Predicted movement patterns can also be used as a leading economic indicator.

 ## Theory
-The underlying theory has been advocated for as Narrative Economics by Robert Shiller.
+The underlying theory has been advocated for as Narrative Economics by Robert Shiller (2019).
 But it has featured as a theme in many works without being mentioned by name.
-Tracing its origins takes us back as far as the 1930's when Keynes coined the phrase animal spirits, meant to capture a characteristic of human behavior beyond what was imagined in the classical models of economics.
+Its origins can be traced to the 1930's when Keynes coined the phrase animal spirits to capture a characteristic of human behavior beyond what was imagined in the classical models of economics.

-The assumption is that economic outcomes, to some extent, are a function of the stories and ideas people spread.
+The assumption is that economic outcomes, to some extent, are a function of the stories and ideas people tell themselves and others.
 When these stories reach a wide and receptive audience they turn economic behavior into heard behavior.
+If the narratives that occupy conversations and the minds of people can be measured, then they can theoretically be used to predict behavior.

 ## Data
-To capture the narrative component I used an R library called ```gtrendsR``` which does the API call to Google Trends so you don't have to cURL it.
-The data however is a bit unreliable, in the sense that Google provides the amount of hits as an index which is calculated in a black box of unpredictable magic, as noted by Shiller in his 2019 book Narrative Economics (but not in those words).
+To capture the narrative component I used an R library called ```gtrendsR``` which runs the API call to Google Trends so you don't have to cURL it manually.
+The data is slightly unreliablein the sense that Google provides the amount of hits as an index which is calculated in an unknown black box of magic.
+The index does however  seem  to measure change in search trends over a shorter time horizon reasonably well.

-My query in Google Trends was ```covid``` and ```virus```.
-In this case, as the word spreads about Covid-19, people go online to search for information which registers in the index from Google Trends.
+The query used in Google Trends was ```covid``` and ```virus```.
+As the interest in Covid-19 rises, people are expected to go online to search for information about the virus or the situation which registers in the index.
 This variable is countercyclical and should be negatively correlated with movement patterns.

-And then another variable that captures the behavioral change.
+A different and procyclical variable was used as well.
 For this variable my query was ```snälltåget``` and ```sj``` which are the main operators of long distance trains in Sweden.
 The assumption here is that people on average go online and search for train tickets 1 week ahead of departure.
-This variable is procyclical and should be positively correlated with movement patterns.
+This variable should be positively correlated with movement patterns.

 For data on movement patterns I used Google Mobility Report.
-It was launched in the infancy of the Covid-19 pandemic to track changes in movement patterns all over the globe.
+It was launched in the infancy of the Covid-19 pandemic to track changes in movement patterns.
 It calculates changes from the same days baseline categorized by country, sub region and type of location/activity (retail and recreation, parks, homes etc).

 ## Model
-One of the problems with applying a simple linear regression model is that time series data are likely to be autocorrelated which will show express itself as covariance between residuals.
+One of the problems with applying a simple linear regression model is that time series data are likely to be autocorrelated which will express itself as covariance between residuals.
 One way of resolving this is to model the residuals as an ARIMA-process.
 I ended up with a (1,1,0) process here.
 So the model used will be a linear regression with ARIMA errors.
 Sometimes referred to as ARIMAX, where the X denotes an external regressor.

-The equation is:
+The equation:
 $Y_t = B_1X_{1t} + B_2X_{2t} + n_t$ where $n_t = \phi n_{t-1} + \epsilon _t$ is the ARIMA error term.
-Notations for differencing are missing here.
+Notations for differencing are missing.

 In the model, narratives are spread at time t and have an effect on economic behavior at time t+1.
-Having input variables lagged at t+1 allows us to use external regressors as fresh input for 1-step-ahead prediction in an ARIMAX model.
+Having input variables lagged at t+1 allows the use of an external regressor as fresh input for 1-step-ahead predictions in an ARIMAX model.

 ## R code
 Libraries: